Buxted, Uckfield, East Sussex, TN22 4AY

 In the heart of Sussex, this magnificent Georgian Palladian mansion, set in 312 acres of superb parkland roamed by fallow deer and traversed by the River Uck, has played host to the rich and famous for centuries.
 Every single one of the forty four bedrooms at Buxted Park looks out onto beautifully manicured lawns or immaculate gardens - and all of them offer the highest level of comfort and refinement.
 The splendid Victorian Orangery is perfect for a relaxed lunch or dinner, whatever the occasion.
 On summer's brighter days, you may even be tempted to dine al fresco on the elegant York stone terrace.

-Buxted Park Hotel also has a Wedding Venue and Restaurant:
+Buxted Park Hotel also has a Restaurant:

 "Buxted Park dates back to 1722, which means that the exterior has a distinctly Palladian quality.
 It sits in extensive grounds.
 In fact when Lord Liverpool owned the hall in the nineteenth century, he actually moved the local village out of view to expand his park.